Khachatur Sukiasyan

-Khachatur Sukiasyan (Խաչատուր Սուքիասյան), also known as Grzo (Գռզո), is an Armenian politician and a businessman.
+Khachatur Sukiasyan (Խաչատուր Սուքիասյան), is an Armenian politician and a businessman.
 He was elected to the National Assembly of Armenia three times as an independent and most recently in 2021 as a candidate for the Civil Contract Party.
 He is one of the co-founders of the Union of Manufacturers and Businessmen, member of the Board of Trustees of the Yerevan Engineering University.
 Khachatur Sukiasyan is the Founder of SIL Group.

 Biography

 Khachatur Sukiasyan was born in 1961 in Yerevan.
 He graduated from the Yerevan Engineering University in 1985, the Faculty of Informatics, with a qualification of hardware engineer.
 During his student years he ran a students’ construction squad and was simultaneously employed as a part-time locksmith in Sirius Factory, the leading military-industrial factory of Armenia.
 After graduating, he worked as a field head in Sirius Factory, and eventually as a director of the production.
 Later he was appointed the director of Van factory.
 From 1992 to 1994 he was the head of the Economic Relations General Department in Armenia's Ministry of Industry, and also served as an adviser to the Minister of Industry.
 In 1994 he fully dedicated himself to his family business activities, which began in 1987, once cooperative activity was allowed in the Soviet Union.
 In 1996, all manufacturing, construction and service companies belonging to the Sukiasyan family were united under the SIL Group, which was led by Sukiasyan until 2005.
 SIL Group employed about 8,000 people.

-Sukiasyan's family holds controlling interest in ARMECONOMBANK OJSC, one of the leading banks of Armenia, the shareholder of which is the European Bank of Reconstruction and Development (25 + 1percentage).
+Sukiasyan's family holds controlling interest in ARMECONOMBANK OJSC, one of the leading banks of Armenia.
 Khachatur Sukiasyan is also the founder of inLOBBY GmbH, the company which runs the inLOBBY online hotel booking platform.